 Telling an adopted child they’re special because you chose them is a little tricky when adoptee could be thinking their birth parents thought them so unremarkable they gave them away.
-Often, I find adopted parents haven’t really thought through the messages they wish to convey to children, with appropriate vigour, and fail to see the confusion or bewilderment they may create in young minds, and/or the abject terror as the adoptee waits to be found out as a fraud and be considered as all too insignificant once more.
+Often, I find adopted parents haven’t really thought through the messages they wish to convey to their children and therefore fail to see the confusion or bewilderment they may create in young minds, and/or the abject terror as the adoptee waits to be found out as a fraud and be considered as insignificant once more.

 Please Don’t Tell Me My Mother Loved Me So Much She Gave Me Away:

 I am sure adopted parents mean well, after all, many birth mothers do relinquish us in the hope we will have a better quality of life, often when they are tragically unable to provide for us themselves.
 So it’s natural, I suppose, that they want us to know the great sacrifice our mothers made especially when these sacrifices led to the beginning or enlargement of their own families.
 The problem is from a cognitive perspective children do not reason like adults – they do not understand the troubles that lead to adoption: how financially it may not be viable to raise a child if you have no home or no money for food or warmth, how relationships breakdown or how they never really begin, the stigma that followed women around like a bull’s-eye on their back in decades gone by – when you tell them their mother loved them so much she gave them away, what they hear is simply love = abandonment.